Rohan5manza/Rohan5manza/README.md

 -    I'm currently working on a few projects and ideas that interest me.
--    Entrepreneurship is my passion.
+-    My goal is to be an entrepreneur.
 -    I am an avid fan of theoretical modern physics, including general relativity and quantum mechanics
 -    Pursuing Artificial Intelligence and Theoretical Computer Science.
 Hobbyist in IoT, digital electronics and computer architecture.
 Like to read about nanotechnology, robotics, materials science.